-IF Q5.2 is 3, GO TO Q5.8
+IF Q5.2 is 1, GO TO Q5.8

-The system will automatically lock off Q5.6 to Q5.7 colour them RED for this person.
+The system will automatically lock off Q5.6 and colour them RED for this person.
 You will not be able to write a response for any of these questions for this person.